 - Previous life experiences associated with a negative stimuli implanting a fear imprint on the Amygdala.
 Either abusive handling, abusive mounted activities and/or a mild injury in what the horse deemed a deadly, life-threatening situation.
 Associative situational circumstance activates an abnormal oppositional or fear/flight response (similar to Post Traumatic Stress Disorder in humans.)
 This can be triggered by a situational environmental stimuli as well as a physical touch to a specific part of the body, a specific sound or a specific scent.

-- (Insufficient relationship/trust factors.
+- Insufficient relationship/trust factors.
 Suppressive imprint is inadequate to instill cortical override and nullify previous fear imprints and/or separation anxiety disorder.
 Inadequate trust factors and nonreciprocal communication levels result in a confrontational relationship versus a harmonious partnership.
-This results in minimal (if at all) Peer Attachment and a complete absence of a “Herd of two within the herd” co-dependent relationship.
+This results in minimal (if at all) Peer Attachment/Pair Bond relationship shared by the horse and rider and a complete absence of the ‘Herd of two within the herd’ symbiotic, co- dependent relationship.

-- Emotional trauma (oppositional defiance disorder) caused by excessive stalling and/or disassociation and lack of interaction with other horses and/or natural freedom of movement.
+- Emotional trauma (oppositional defiance disorder) caused by excessive stalling, isolation and/or disassociation and lack of interaction with other horses and/or natural freedom of movement 24/7.

 - Fear imprint triggered by association to the specific scent (cologne/deodorant) or apparel/accessory such as a particular hat, coat, etc.

 - (Rider induced lameness, soreness or discomfort caused by a rider that is unfamiliar with the biomechanics of the horse’s body in movement carrying a rider.
 (Reference #16.)
-Inexperienced or apprehensive/fearful rider that has not acquired the necessary balance and confidence needed.
+Inexperienced or apprehensive/fearful rider that has not acquired the necessary balance and confidence.

 - Fear imprint reaction actuated by tolerating the emotional pressure of a specific situational environment (being ridden).
 This may have been caused by the present rider on his back or a previous rider that exhibited unfair treatment and/or physical punishment.